Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 Given the definitions of the energy ``reservoirs,'' some terms in the equation for the bulk kinetic energy can be written in the form of shell-to-shell transfer functions.
 The most important transfer functions in that equation are the transfer function due to the Reynolds stress,

 the transfer function due to the Maxwell stress,

 and the transfer function due to the anisotropic viscous stress,

-Each of these transfer functions represents the rate of energy transfer between fluctuations whose wavenumbers lie within the logarithmic perpendicular-wavenumber shells centered on $q_\perp$ and $k_\perp$ (from kinetic to kinetic in the case of $\mathcal{T}^{\rm R}$, from kinetic to magnetic for $\mathcal{T}^{\rm M}$, and from kinetic to anisotropic thermal energy for $\mathcal{T}^{\rm V}$).
+Each of these transfer functions represents the rate of energy transfer between fluctuations whose wavenumbers lie within the logarithmic perpendicular-wavenumber shells centered on $q_\perp$ and $k_\perp$ (from kinetic to kinetic in the case of $\mathcal{T}^{\rm R}$, from magnetic to kinetic for $\mathcal{T}^{\rm M}$, and from anisotropic thermal energy to kinetic for $\mathcal{T}^{\rm V}$).

 Figure~\ref{fig:tf_2d} shows the flow of kinetic energy through Fourier space as calculated by the transfer functions (\ref{eq:tf_R})--(\ref{eq:tf_V}) in the two-dimensional plane of wavenumbers $q_\perp$ and $k_\perp$ in quasi-steady state of $\beta_{\rm i0} = 16$ simulation at $\Omega_{\rm i0} t = 6000$.
 Results from the same diagnostic obtained during earlier stages of this simulation can be found in Appendix~\ref{sec:appendix_tf}, Figure~\ref{fig:nonlocal}.
 The sign of the transfer terms in Figure~\ref{fig:tf_2d} represents the change in bulk kinetic energy in shell $k_\perp$.
 In the early stages of the simulation, including the mirror/AIC and the Landau-damping stages, the transfers are mostly local, and are similar to those found previously in simulations of MHD turbulence~\citep{Grete2017}.
 In contrast, in the quasi-steady state, there is considerable non-local energy transfer associated with the Maxwell and viscous stresses (see the $q_\perp > k_\perp$ part of Figure~\ref{fig:tf_2d}b,c).
 This non-local transfer takes energy from the large-scale fluid motions and transfers it into small-scale magnetic fields, as is expected from the firehose instability.
 We thus conclude that kinetic micro-instabilities are active even in the quasi-steady state and that they contribute a non-negligible amount of energy transfer.
 Out of the three instabilities that we see in our simulations, the one most responsible for the non-local energy transfer appears to be the firehose, as this non-local transfer becomes competitive with the local transfers only after the box-averaged pressure anisotropy approaches the firehose threshold and localized patches of the plasma exceed that threshold.
 The viscous stress in the quasi-steady state has both local and non-local components, which we discuss in more detail in~\S\ref{sec:heating}, and is mostly negative, indicating that the viscous stress mostly removes energy from the bulk motions.
 This transfer causes the conversion of energy between bulk kinetic and anisotropic thermal energies, and subsequently steepens the kinetic-energy spectrum (as we show in~\S\ref{sec:viscosity}).